 Operators should always check for trolley and bridge drift before operating the crane.
 Lift loads vertically.
 Side pulls can cause uneven or overlapped spooling of the hoist wire and may cause the wire rope to be cut or severely damaged.
 In addition, ensure the hook and block are not swinging prior to hoisting.
 Improper or overlapped spooling of the wire rope on the drum can occur with or without a load on the hook when hoisting.
 Avoid sudden starts and stops with the bridge.
 This can result in skidding and uneven wear on the wheels.

-A sudden start with a heavy load on one end of the bridge may cause a crane to skew.
-Skewing means that the bridge and trucks are out of alignment with the rails, often resulting in wheel chatter from flange contact with the sides of the rail head.
+A sudden start with a heavy load on one end of the bridge or a slippery track may cause a crane to skew.
+Skewing is a condition where one end of the bridge gets ahead of the other end, frequently causing binding on the rails.
+Excessive skew may be straightened by slowly bumping the bridge into the end stops.

-OET and Gantry Cranes - Operating
+OET and Gantry Cranes - Operating II